BootsnAll Travel Network

 • Screwdrivers (seven inches or less in length)

-• Wrenches and Pliers (seven inches or less in length)
+• Wrenches and pliers (seven inches or less in length)

 • Baby formula and food, breast milk and other baby items - These are allowed in your carry-on baggage or personal items.
 You can take these through the security checkpoints and aboard your plane.
 However, you must be traveling with a baby or toddler.
 All items including formula or breast milk will be inspected.